 While in Tokyo I learned a new word, one that I think readers of this blog would enjoy.
-The Japanese word zakka is sometimes translated into English as “miscellaneous goods,” but this is like describing caviar as fish eggs: true, but kind of misses the point.
-Zakka does describe everyday things, but it’s not about ordinary junk.
+The Japanese word zakka translates into English as “miscellaneous goods,” but this is like describing caviar as fish eggs: true, but kind of misses the point.
+Zakka describes everyday things, but it doesn’t refer to ordinary junk.
 It’s about mundane things that have been elevated or carefully selected to improve one’s lifestyle.
-Currently, there’s an exhibit called Zakka: Goods and Things at the museum 21_21 Design Sight (worth a visit if you’re in Tokyo no matter what happens to be showing) that explores the evolution of zakka in Japanese culture.
-The exhibit’s curator, Naoto Fukosawa, a designer for Muij (a store that seems to be built on the very idea of zakka) defines the word as “things that accompany our everyday lifestyle spaces and provide an element of decoration.”

 It’s hard to say exactly what is and isn’t zakka — it seems to be an almost entirely gray area.
 In fact, the word comes from the root zatsu, which means “things that cannot be categorized” or “things mixed together with great variety.”
 The key element is that zakka provide a decorative value in addition to a functional one.
 Paraphrasing a description I read in one article: a plastic ashtray wouldn’t be considered zakka, but a plastic ashtray from Paris with a Pernod logo sourced from a market might be.
 Handcrafts can be zakka, as can packaging, such as a beautiful bottle for hand soap, or cigar box that is saved and used to store photos.
 But antiques aren’t always zakka, especially if they’re expensive.
 Stationery, cooking utensils, and toys can all be zakka.
 Even very humble things, like these plastic gelato spoons, can be zakka.